 Proposal for Controlled MOSAs

 One suggested method to resolve this problem is to have a controlled MOSA.
-The principle of operation involves splitting the MOSA into two sections: one a normal section; the other a controlled section.
+The principle of operation involves spliting the MOSA into two sections: one a normal section; the other a controlled section.
 During normal system operation, the two MOSAs act together to withstand power frequency and lightning overvoltage.
 The controlled section is where the second section is by-passed with a switch.
 During a transient situation such as switching overvoltage, K is closed, shorting MOSA 2 and reducing residual voltage over the MOSA.
 Operational area of the switch is determined by level of overvoltage (see Fig. 3).

 This technology was tested in 2016 for functionality and reliability at the Wuhan UHV AC Test Centre in China.